reugn/go-quartz/README.md

 type Scheduler interface {
 	// start the scheduler
 	Start()
+	// whether the scheduler has been started
+	IsStarted() bool
 	// schedule the job with the specified trigger ScheduleJob(job Job, trigger Trigger) error
 	// get all scheduled jobs keys